 Picking out a bottle of wine at the store can often be daunting, overwhelming, and sometimes even intimidating.
-It’s not uncommon to pick the easy way out and choose the perfect bottle based on the label’s appeal.
-But the common saying of “don’t judge a book by its cover” should also apply in this situation.
+It’s common to pick the easy way out and choose the perfect bottle based on the label’s appeal.
+But the common saying “don’t judge a book by its cover” should also apply in this situation.

-Using an app such as Vivino can help pick the perfect bottle of wine at the store or even in a restaurant.
+An app like Vivino can help you pick the perfect bottle of wine at the store or even in a restaurant.
 It has information on pairings and millions of reviews on almost all the wines in the world.
 It’s the perfect handbook to get you through the trip.

 How to Pick the Best Wine Pairing